 If that weren’t enough, beautiful women held even the most mundane jobs at Le Mans.
 The early 20-something brunette getting your drinks was a knockout.
 The buxom blonde in the orange safety vest directing traffic was a stunner.
 It was nearly ludicrous.

 Then there were the drivers.
 They, too, were all handsome.
 They stood about five-foot-eight-inches tall and were all in triathlon shape.
 In fact, Porsche driver Mark Webber even has a multi-discipline endurance race named after him.
 This was the story of Le Mans: beautiful, well dressed people, having a wild, loud weekend.

 I had been brought to Le Mans by Audi to report on its Le Mans Prototype 1 cars, the R18 e-tron quattros.
-Immediately, though, I fell deeply in love with two other cars: the Chevrolet Corvette C7R and the Aston Martin V8 Vantage.
+Immediately, though, I fell deeply in love with two other

 The sounds hooked me.

 The Aston had a gentlemanly but evocative bass thrum, which separates it from the production car that sounds more like a machine gun shooting a tin can full of gravel.
 The Corvette, though, moved you – literally.
 It sounded like what I imagine a fleet of B52 bombers sounded like over Normandy: menacing, guttural, with a mix of unbridled, carbon-burning gravitas.
 I don’t know what Chevy was doing to get that sound, but I don’t care.
 My hat goes off to them.